usmaanalii/frontend-boilerplate/README.md

 This will let you host your static projects on github.

-I recommend running the `gulp build` task before deploying, as this will ensure all your code is optmised and ready to go.
+I recommend running the `gulp build` task before deploying, as this will ensure all your code is optimized and ready to go.

+An example of this is shown [here](usyyy.github.io/frontend-boilerplate).

+The demo is based on the deployment of this boilerplate.
 *************

 ### Notes